COVID-19: ResourcesCurrent coronavirus advice from NaTHNaC, PHE and FCDO, with links to international information sources

-- High risk countries – All travellers are advised that there is a high risk of exposure to COVID-19 in these countries/areas, and travellers will be advised to avoid non-essential travel to some of these destinations.
-All travellers should carefully consider the risks of exposure to COVID-19 before travel, and those in clinically extremely vulnerable groups should seek advice before travel.
+- High risk countries – Travellers are advised that there is a high risk of exposure to COVID-19 in these countries/areas.
+All travellers should carefully consider the risks of exposure to COVID-19 before travel.
+Those in clinically extremely vulnerable groups should seek advice before travel.

 - Low risk countries – There are no additional health advisories for these countries/areas, but travellers should be aware of the potential risks and changes in COVID-19 disease patterns.

-This advice is being kept under constant review and the following changes have been made in the last four weeks (since 25 December 2020):
+Country categories are kept under constant review and the following recent changes have been made since 3 March 2021: